-Bull kelp grows longer By a foot each shorter day!
-Guiding us past shoals.
+Bull kelp grows longer By a foot each shorter day.
+To guide us over shoals.

-The Gnarled Islands Misted monochrome west Depth, color to east.
+The Gnarled Islands Misted monochrome west Deep color stretches east.

 After passing customs in Prince Rupert we discover the Prince Rupert Rowing and Yacht Club has a space, albeit it a port tie.
 Jack attempts a bow out-stern in but the transmission is suddenly funny and the current strong.
 So we give up on that.
 As I scramble to move fenders and lines to the port side, the usual helpful and competent contingent appears on the docks and helps us in.
 We sleep soundly leaving boat issues for the morning.

 Now that we’re safely back in home waters, it’s time to tell the cautionary tale of our rounding of Cape Caution.
 Cape Caution is a promontory that extends into open water halfway up the coast of British Columbia just beyond the northern tip of Vancouver Island.
 Our Waggoner’s Cruising Guide explains: Although the distance in open water is only 40 miles, the seas can be high and steep.
 The bottom shoals from 100+ fathoms (600 feet) off the continental shelf to 20-70 fathoms in Queen Charlotte Sound, causing seas to heap up.
 The problem is made worse when these seas are met by outflowing ebb currents from Queen Charlotte Strait, Smith Sound, Rivers Inlet and Fitz Huge Sound.